Green Light (Lorde song): Live performances and promotion

 Lorde first promoted "Green Light" by posting a link to her Twitter account, which led fans to a website called imwaitingforit.com.
 The site featured a short video clip of Lorde sitting in a car while eating fries and drinking from a styrofoam to-go cup as a piano-backed track plays on in the background.
 The screen then flashes the dates "3.2.17 NYC" and "3.3.17 NZ".
 According to Fact magazine, the clip was also broadcast on major TV channels in New Zealand.
 The singer further promoted her first single by broadcasting the location of three mysterious installations, which featured an abandoned car illuminated in green light, a projection lit in green playing a 5-second music video clip and a neon sign with song lyrics.
 The installations were held in her hometown of Auckland.

 Lorde first performed "Green Light" on Saturday Night Live on 11 March.
 The singer wore a sparkle shirt-clad as stage was lit in red with a trio of young sisters serving as backing vocals.
-Lorde's performance was met with positive reviews by critics, although viewers criticized Lorde's dancing.
+Lorde's performance was met with positive reviews by critics, although viewers criticised Lorde's dancing.
 The singer later responded by saying, "One day I will do a normal dance choreographed by a nice person and I will look more like your other favourite performers but we have not yet reached that day."
-In an analysis from The Fader, the publication defended Lorde's dancing, stating that Western top 40 pop music has centered around "pristine choreography" but the artist's body movements are "more freeform and spontaneous, and it speaks an entirely different expressive language".
+In an analysis from The Fader, the publication defended Lorde's dancing, stating that Western top 40 pop music has centred around "pristine choreography" but the artist's body movements are "more freeform and spontaneous, and it speaks an entirely different expressive language".
 Entertainment Weekly wrote a positive review, stating that the performance "held true" to Nolan Feeney's 'A' review of the track.
 The publication described Lorde's dance moves as "delightfully wacky".
 Paste writer E.C.
 Flamming described it as "energetic" and commented on her "patented spastic dance style".
 Lorde also performed "Green Light" at Coachella Valley Music Festival in California.

 The television shows New Girl and Quantico used the track on their soundtracks.
 "Green Light" was also featured on the third season of the reality television show RuPaul's Drag Race: All Stars, in which drag queens Kennedy Davenport and BenDeLaCreme lip synced it.

+Legacy

+"Green Light" is a major point of reference for the teenage characters in Kimberly Belflower's acclaimed Tony Award-nominated Broadway play John Proctor is the Villain.